-- Use your video if you are able-this will not only help you to stay engaged and connect better with your peers (two crucial aspects of learning), but it will also help me as a teacher (it's much harder to teach to a bunch of black screens!). - Try to engage in each class as much as you would in person-try to ask at least one question each lecture, participate in all Zoom polls, and make the most of your Breakout Room time.
+- Use your video if you are able-this will not only help you to stay engaged and connect better with your peers (two crucial aspects of learning), but it will also help me as a teacher (it's much harder to teach to a bunch of black screens!). - Try to engage in each class as much as you would in person-try to ask at least one question each lecture, participate in all clicker questions, and make the most of your Breakout Room time.
 Don't try to multitask, use your phone, etc.; give your full attention to the class. - Be punctual.
-It is much easier to lose track of time both for the instructor and students in a virtual environment, so make an extra effort to show up to class on time, and I'll commit to making sure lectures don't go over time. - Don't spam the chat box-it is a helpful tool to ask questions and to clarify content, but it can also be distracting for students if side conversations are constantly happening throughout a lecture. - Mute your audio to limit background noise distractions, unless you have a question or comment. - Take breaks from the screen-95 minutes is a long time to be continuously present in a class, so I will do my best to leave time for breaks during class (most lectures will only take half the class time, followed by group activities), and if you do need to leave temporarily, be sure to mute your video and audio.
+It is much easier to lose track of time both for the instructor and students in a virtual environment, so make an extra effort to show up to class on time, and I'll commit to making sure lectures don't go over time. - Mute your audio to limit background noise distractions, unless you have a question or comment. - Take breaks from the screen-95 minutes is a long time to be continuously present in a class, so I will do my best to leave time for breaks during class (most lectures will only take half the class time, followed by group activities), and if you do need to leave temporarily, be sure to mute your video and audio.